 The Importance of Pregnancy Preparation in Perimenopause

-It is a known fact that more women than ever are waiting to begin trying to conceive for a variety of reasons.
+It is a known fact that more women than ever are waiting to conceive for a variety of reasons.
 Science has proven fertility health can begin to decline rapidly around the age of 40 and after, making it especially important to prepare for pregnancy prior to conception.
-Preconception health is known to influence how a woman progresses through perimenopause and enters menopause, and will also impact pregnancy health.
+Preconception health is known to influence how a woman progresses through perimenopause and enters menopause and will also impact pregnancy health.

 Preconception hormonally-driven symptoms, including menstrual cycle changes, are the main reason women seek additional testing or reach out to their healthcare providers for support.
 While these symptoms are important to know about, it is equally as important to know that presentation and severity of perimenopausal symptoms varies greatly from woman to woman.